-The Debt Service Fund has a total fund balance of \$527,191, all of which is reserved for the payment of debt service.
-The net decrease in fund balance during the current year in the debt service fund was \$2,396.
+The Debt Service Fund has a total fund balance of \$246,752, all of which is reserved for the payment of debt service.
+Sufficient funds were available in the Debt Service Fund to meet principal and interest due for FY 2013.